 1.2.
 Within the structure of the University's overall educational programme and the teaching offered by the Faculties and Departments, the Colleges are the focus for individual academic and pastoral support at undergraduate level, providing academic direction, individual tuition, learning resources, and highly proactive, multiple and comprehensive avenues of monitoring and guidance.
 For graduate and undergraduate students they offer continuity in academic support and guidance throughout the period of study, and provide personal and direct advice on academic and related matters.
-They are responsible for undergraduate students.
-They are
+They are responsible for undergraduate recruitment and admission and play a significant role in the admission of graduate students.
+They are responsible for the induction of new students; for the management of course transfers and any periods of intermission necessitated by ill health or other factors; for making suitable provision for those unable, e.g. because of a disability, to take examinations under normal conditions; and in general for all aspects of an individual student's interaction with University administration.
+Alongside the provision of accommodation for almost all undergraduate and most graduate students, they offer facilities for study and for social, cultural and recreational activities which greatly enhance their students' academic and personal development.

-&lt;sup>1 This document has been prepared by the Senior Tutors' Committee as an agreed position statement on the educational provision of the Cambridge Colleges. ('Educational provision' is here taken to include the broader aspects of tutorial or welfare provision as well as more directly academic provision.)
-It takes account of a series of discussions in the Senior Tutors' Committee and its Standing Committees between January 2001 and October 2002, and also of the following documents: the University/Colleges Memorandum, the University's Learning and Teaching Strategy, the University's Mission Statement, and the University's Institutional Self-Evaluation Document prepared for the QAA's Institutional Audit visit to the University in 2003.
+in the Senior Tutors' Committee and its Standing Committees between January 2001 and October 2002, and also of the following documents: the University/Colleges Memorandum, the University's Learning and Teaching Strategy, the University's Mission Statement, and the University's Institutional Self-Evaluation Document prepared for the QAA's Institutional Audit visit to the University in 2003.
 The Colleges have also agreed a Code of Good Practice for Admissions, and this may be regarded as complementary to the present document which does not itself deal directly with admissions matters.